jordanmonier/-eslint-config-airbnb-react-typescript-prettier/README.md

 }
 ```

-4. Don't forget to make your `.prettier` (you can use the one we provide in the repo)
+4. Don't forget to make your own `.prettier` (you can use the one we provide in the repo)
 5. Don't forget to also make your own `tsconfig.json` (you can also use the one we provide in the repo)
 6. Enjoy using our configuration !